 - 9:00 am – 11:00 am: Get on the island and visit Bai Lang, Cham Island Museum, Au Thuyen (boat parking), and Hai Tang Pagoda.

-- 11:00 am, the high-speed canoe drives you to take a bath and snorkeling to watch coral and see the only marine creatures that are only available at Cham island.
+- 11:00 am, the high-speed canoe drives you to take a bath and snorkel to watch coral and see the only marine creatures that are available at Cham Island.

 - 12:00 pm: Have lunch at the restaurant with seafood and local specialties.

 - 1:00 pm – 2:30 pm: Tourists are free to sunbathe, swim, and explore the island.

 - 2:30 pm: Canoe transfers you back to the Cua Dai Port of Hoi An City.

 - The car will drive you to the hotels.
 The 1-day tour of Cu Lao Cham will end.

 Many local companies organize the join group tours, especially for Vietnamese people.
 Thus, the quality of trips and tour guides is different from the requests of foreigners.
 If you want a private tour to get more comfortable in exploring Cham Island, please mention your need when you book a tour.
 Or, you can tell Vietnamdrive to support this activity.

 Vienamdrive spent a lot of time giving you the best information about Cham Island and the ways to visit it.
 If you find this article helpful, please share it.
 Or, if you have any ideas (even correct and update any information), please tell us by leaving your comments or email to us.
 Thank you!

 Vietnamdrive would like to sincerely thank “Sunbay Homestay” for allowing us to use the images depicted in the article.